 Final year International Direct Entry Mode

 Students who choose this mode will study the International Business Communications module in block delivery format, at the beginning of their study time.
 They will benefit from personal counselling and support to establish a foundation for their continuing studies.
-They will study the remaining five modules (all at 20 credits, level 6) and always benefit from full integration into the wider activities of the Faculty e.g. Enterprise and Industry Weeks, guest presentations, opportunities to enter industry/management competitions or develop business plans to start their own enterprises
+They will study the remaining five modules (all at twenty credits, level six) and always benefit from full integration into the wider activities of the Faculty e.g. Enterprise and Industry Weeks, guest presentations, opportunities to enter industry/management competitions or develop business plans to start their own enterprises.

 Tuition Fees 2021/22: